Moving Forward: Information on Royal Roads’ approach to COVID-19

 Is help available for students facing financial hardship because of COVID-19?

-Will financial aid still be available?
+Are financial aid services still available?

-Will there be a Convocation ceremony this spring?
-(UPDATED May 29)
+Will there be a Convocation ceremony?

-Info for staff & faculty
+Info for employees

 Health & Wellness